Endeavour Hills: Suburb profile

 Endeavour Hills is a hilly and leafy residential suburb with many parks, gardens and a variety of trees and birdlife.
 It has underground utilities (electricity, gas, telecommunications, water) street lighting, wide roads, footpaths and an abundance of native trees have been planted on naturestrips.

 Many houses have been built on steep land blocks and have distant views of the surrounding suburbs, some as far away as Frankston, Chadstone, Pakenham, Port Philip Bay and in some cases the CBD.

 Endeavour Hills consists of modern low-density residential housing – single, double and triple level brick houses – built on 1/4, 1/2, 1 or more acre blocks.
 A meagre of ground-level townhouses and units exist.
 There are no high-rise buildings and no industries.
 There are a total of 8,551 dwellings with average people per household of 03.

-As at March 2021, the median house price for Endeavour Hills is $687,000.
-The median rental price is $400.00 per week.

 Endeavour Hills Police Station is located on Heatherton Road, near the main shopping centre.
 The Police Station is no longer open for 24 hours.

-Population
+Demographics

-In the 2016 Census, there were 24,294 people in Endeavour Hills.
-46.8% of people were born in Australia.
+In the 2016 Census, 46.8% of people were born in Australia.
 The next most common countries of birth were Sri Lanka 5.5%, India 4.5%, China 2.7%, Afghanistan 2.6% and England 1.8%.
 44.7% of people spoke only English at home.
 Other languages spoken at home included Mandarin 3.9%, Sinhalese 3.4%, Arabic 3.1%, Greek 2.6% and Serbian 2.5%.
 The most common responses for religion were Catholic 26.2%, No Religion 18.3% and Islam 9.8%.